henridb/medium-articles/contextuality/main.md

 composing it commute (for two operators on a line *O*₁ and *O*₂, *O*₁*O*₂ = *O*₂*O*₁).
-With the rules of quantum mechanics, this results in the fact that the product of the measurements is in the spectrum (the set of all eigenvalues) of the product of the operators (if *r*ᵢ is the result of a measure by *O*ᵢ, ∏ᵢ *r*ᵢ ∈ *sp*(∏ᵢ *O*ᵢ)).
-Given that each line was also made such that the product of the operators is either *Id* or −*Id* (and that *sp*(*Id*) = {1}), the product of the measures on each line will either be 1 or −1.
+With the rules of quantum mechanics, this results in the fact that the product of the measurements is in the spectrum (the set of all eigenvalues) of the product of the operators (if *r*ᵢ is the result of a measure by <br> *O*ᵢ, ∏ᵢ *r*ᵢ ∈ *sp*(∏ᵢ *O*ᵢ)).
+Given that each line was also made such that the product of the operators is either *Id* or −*Id* (and that *sp*(*Id*) ={1}), the product of the measures on each line will either be 1 or −1.
 This is where our doubled line mentioned earlier comes into play: it is the only one where the product of the result is −1.
 This means that the overall product is −1 and this result cannot be reproduced by classical non contextual local theories!

 Such a theory (non contextual and local) can be modeled by a function that would attribute to each point a value in ±1 (the result of the